 The Group considers both the credit risk of its counterparties and own risk of non-performance in the valuation of derivative instruments and other over-the-counter financial assets.
 In determining the fair value of these financial instruments, the assessment of the Group’s exposure to the credit risk of its counterparties incorporates consideration of existing collateral and netting arrangements entered into with each counterparty.
 The measure of the counterparty credit risk is estimated with incorporation of the observable credit spreads, where available, or credit spread estimates derived based on the benchmarking techniques where market data is not available.
 The impact of the Group’s own risk of non-performance is analysed in the manner consistent with the aforementioned approach, with consideration of the Group’s observable credit spreads.
 The value representing such risk is incorporated into the fair value of the financial instruments (primarily derivatives), in a liability position as of the measurement date.
 The change in this adjustment from period to period is reflected in realised gains and losses in the income statement.

-The Group’s investments in fixed income and equity securities are classified as available-for-sale (AFS) or trading.
-Fixed income securities AFS and equity securities AFS are carried at fair value, based on quoted market prices, with the difference between the applicable measure of cost and fair value being recognised in shareholders’ equity.
-Trading fixed income and equity securities are carried at fair value with unrealised gains and losses recognised in earnings.
-A trading classification is used for securities that are bought and held principally for the purpose of selling them in the near term or for securities where the Group has decided to apply the fair value option.
+The Group’s investments in fixed income securities are classified as available-for-sale (AFS) or trading.
+Fixed income securities AFS are carried at fair value, based on quoted market prices, with the difference between the applicable measure of cost and fair value being recognised in shareholders’ equity.
+Trading fixed income securities are carried at fair value with unrealised gains and losses recognised in earnings.
+A trading classification is used for securities that are bought and held principally for the purpose of selling them in the near term.

 Interest on fixed income securities is recorded in net investment income when earned and is adjusted for the amortisation of any purchase premium or discount.
 Dividends on equity securities are recognised as investment income on the ex-dividend date.
 Realised gains and losses on sales are included in earnings and are calculated using the specific identification method.